peteroupc/peteroupc.github.io/bernoulli.md

 Then the algorithm is as follows:

 1. Create two empty lists: _blist_ and _ulist_.
-2. Set _state1_ to the position of the first non-zero item in _R_.
-Set _state2_ to the position of the last non-zero item in _R_.
+2. Set _state1_ to the position of the first nonzero item in _R_.
+Set _state2_ to the position of the last nonzero item in _R_.
 In both cases, positions start at 0.
 If all the items in _R_ are zeros, return 0.
 3. Flip the input coin and append the result (which is 0 or 1) to the end of _blist_.
 Generate a uniform random variate between 0 and 1 and append it to the end of _ulist_.
 4. (Monotonic coupling from the past (Morina et al., 2022\)[^19], (Propp and Wilson 1996\)[^20].)
 Set _i_ to the number of items in _blist_ minus 1, then while _i_ is 0 or greater:
     1. Let _b_ be the item at position _i_ (starting at 0) in _blist_, and let _u_ be the item at that position in _ulist_.